$t$-Analog of $q$-Characters, Bases of Quantum Cluster Algebras, and a Correction Technique: Correction technique

 \subsection{Corrections of algebraic relations}

 Given any (quantum) cluster algebra, if some basis of it is known, we want to ask what happens if we change the coefficients and the quantization.
-As we have seen in Theorem \ref{thm:genBasis} Theorem \ref{thm:otherBases} and Remark \ref{rem:transitionChange}, the bases and their transition matrices vary little the $\tQ-Q$ and $\Lambda$ change.
+As we have seen in Theorem \ref{thm:genBasis} Theorem \ref{thm:otherBases} and Remark \ref{rem:transitionChange}, the bases and their transition matrices vary little when the coefficient type $\tQ-Q$ and the quantization $\Lambda$ change.
 We shall show that this phenomenon is true in general, by generalizing the correction factors in the previous failures \eqref{eq:failureCor} \eqref{eq:failureContr} \eqref{eq:failureInd}.